top of page

 • Sensory overload: Difficulties managing environmental stimuli can create barriers to task initiation.

-Autistic Inertia VS. Procrastination
+Autistic Inertia vs. Procrastination

 Procrastination is a common experience for most at some point.
 It involves making a conscious choice to delay or avoid beginning a task.
+While this phenomenon may be more common in those with autism, it differs from autistic inertia.

 Autistic inertia occurs unconsciously.
 You may want to start a task but feel paralyzed from doing so.
 This is not a deliberate choice.
+Additionally, autistic inertia specifically affects autistic individuals, while procrastination can occur in anyone.

 The Impacts of Autistic Inertia